spudfkc/pekgd/README.md

 `adb devices`

-If youre device is showing up like
+If your device is showing up like
 `??????????
 BlahBlah`

 Then you need to make sure adb is running as root

+If it shows up as
+`asd4t4gfgf offline`

+Then your device needs to accept the connection from the computer, you should have a dialog to accept on your device

 To transfer and install the app to your device, you can either run one of the ant install targets
+`ant installd`
 or run the following command (the -r is for reinstalling the app):
 `adb install [-r] <path to .apk file>`